vincepick/AI-Search-Algorithms/README.md

     AStar: A* Search Algorithm
     BestF: Best First Search Algorithm
-    AStarOpt: A* Search with different heuristic
+    AStarOpt: A* Search with Warnsdorf's rule as heuristic
-    BestFOpt: Best First Search with different heuristic
+    BestFOpt: Best First Search with Warnsdorf's rule as heuristic
-    Alt: Not implemented within this practical

 *D*: Dimension of the grid.